GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ## Prerequisities

-To use a Check Point Security Gateway with the Cloud VPN service, make sure the following prerequisites have been met:
+To use a Check Point Security Gateway with Cloud VPN make sure the following prerequisites have been met:
 * The Check Point Security Gateway is online and functioning with no faults detected.
 * There is root access to the Check Point Security Gateway.
 * There is at least one configured and verified functional internal interface.